• Ingredient Glossary & Guides

 Kakadu plums are the highest natural source of vitamin C to support collagen synthesis and provide antioxidant support.
 It reduces acne, fades scars, and reduces fine lines.

-Kakadu plums are also high in gallic acid and ellagic acid to fight free radicals, hydrate the skin and prevent the skin from damage.
+Kakadu plums are also high in gallic acid and ellagic acid.
+The benefits are it:

 Mango